8 Best Digital Pool Water Testers of 2023 – Reviews & Buying Guide

 Instead of having to match the color on a strip to a chart, this test kit gives you a digital readout.

 Many kits involve strips that change color depending on the chemical levels in the water.
-Then you have to match the color, shade for shade, to a separate color chart to determine what the levels are.
+Then you have to match the color, shade for shade, to a separate color chart to determine the levels.
 The difference between 0.6 and 1.0 on the chlorine is almost impossible to discern on that chart, as is the difference between pH 7.2 and 7.6.
-It’s practically impossible even for a person with 20/20 vision.
+It’s practically impossible for a person with 20/20 vision.

 This kit is simplicity itself to use.
 You fill the vials with water from your swimming pool, then add five drops of whichever reagent you’re working with.
 Insert the vial into the tester and hit the button.
 The results are presented to you on an easy-to-read digital readout.
 The results are nearly as accurate as what you would get at the pool store.